 1. Dry roast chana dal and urad dal till golden and aromatic.
 You can also use peanuts instead of dal.
 This is the latest variation of the tomato chutney we have been loving at home.
 Next add cumin to the hot pan & toss for a while.
 Set aside to cool.
 I generally do the roasting of dals and cumin in large quantity and use whenever needed.

 2. Next fry red chilies till crisp in 1 tsp oil.
-Set aside or you can cook them further.
+I set them aside to prevent burning.

 4. Add tomatoes, sprinkle salt and turmeric.
 Fry until mushy.